RIOT-OS/Release-Specs/10-icmpv6-error/10-icmpv6-error.md

 ### Result

 An ICMPv6 packet too big (code: 0) message should be sent by the native node.
+The MTU field of the ICMPv6 packet too big message must have a value of 1280.
 The payload of the original packet carried in the ICMPv6 message should be truncated to fit the TAP interface's MTU.